praveens-git-bit/Build2024-FabricDocument/exercise1.md

 ## Create/Build a Lakehouse

+Now, let's see how each department can easily create a Lakehouse in the Contoso workspace without any provisioning.
+They simply provide a name, given the proper access rights of course!

 1. In Power BI service, click **+ New** and then select **More options**.

 ![Close the browser.](mediaNew/task-1.2.1.png)